-Centric Brands recently announced it had signed a lease for 212,154 square feet of office space in the Empire State Building with the Empire State Realty Trust (ESRT), the owner of the iconic building.
+Centric Brands recently announced it had signed a lease for 212,154 square feet of trophy New York City office space in the Empire State Building with the Empire State Realty Trust (ESRT), the owner of the iconic building.
 Previously, the space was occupied by the same tenant, but was subleased from Hong Kong-based Global Brands Group.

 JLL’s Peter Riguardi, Joseph Messina and Cynthia Wasserberg represented the tenant.
 The Empire State Realty Trust was represented by an in-house team of Anthony E. Malkin, Ryan Kass and Shanae Ursini.